 After “purifying” your list, it’s time to go shopping.
 Here, a useful tip is to buy the new Magento 2 extensions from just a few reputable providers.
 The reason is that you can get a discount if buy many modules from the same Magento developer.

 The final advice regarding the extension migration is that the number of new modules should not go beyond 10.

 Magento 2 Data Migration

-When it comes to Magento data migration, many merchants think we need to migrate “everything” such as products, categories, ratings and reviews, testimonials, customers, wishlist, sale orders, reports, all CMS pages, and blog content, banners, and so on.
+When it comes to Magento data migration, many merchants think we need to migrate “everything” such as products, categories, ratings and reviews, testimonials, customers, wishlists, sale orders, reports, all CMS pages, blog content, banners, and so on.

 Nevertheless, we think you should transfer only essential database assets, including products, customers, sale orders, several CMS pages, and the latest blog posts.